JamesWoolfenden/terraform-aws-budget/README.md

 ## Usage

-These are just basic examples, your budget rules should be more sophisticated.
+These are just basic examples, your budget rules should be much more sophisticated.

 Include this repository as a module in your existing terraform code: